Absolute3/Absolute3/README.md

 - Hi, I’m @Absolute3
 - I’m interested in coding and esports related data analysis
-- I’m currently learning R and Python
+- I’m currently learning a lot
 - You can reach out to me on github!

 <!---